Analyzer1x7000/Emperor/README.md

 # About Emperor
 Emperor (inspired by Kestrel) is a DFIR script designed to pull critical forensic artifacts from a target during IR, for direct analysis on a forensic workstation.

 It is designed to work on Linux machines, including RHEL, Ubuntu, CentOS, Debian, and SUSE Linux Enterprise Server (SLES).

 # Usage

-[Work in Progress]
+`./Emperor.sh`